Describe something you own that you want to replace

 It’s going to change a lot.
 There are already innovative projects in the pipeline to make shopping online even more engaging for customers.

+There will be solutions such as being able to walk around an actual shopping mall virtually, by using virtual reality technology.
 Imagine being able to walk around a mall in another country and see the products for sale and buy them if you want.

 Buying cars will also be different, as you will be able to test-drive them virtually before making a decision to buy a particular model.